 Why this is a strong answer:

-2. Also, the answer gives the interviewer room to ask follow-up questions about why you think certain things are stated.
-Make sure to prepare for logical follow-up questions such as ‘tell me about a time you went above and beyond in order to meet and exceed customer expectations.
+- Also, the answer gives the interviewer room to ask follow-up questions about why you think certain things are stated.
+Make sure to prepare for logical follow-up questions such as ‘Tell me about a time you went above and beyond in order to meet and exceed customer expectations.‘

-3. The answer shows that you understand customer service, that you’re determined to help customers, and that you think in terms of solving problems efficiently.
+- The answer shows that you understand customer service, are determined to help customers, and think in terms of solving problems efficiently.

 Question 3: Tell Me About A Time When You Turned An Unsatisfied Customer Into A Happy One